 The members who served on the Corporation during the year and up to the date of signature of this report were as listed in the table below.
-There were 15 Board Members on the Corporation Board during the 2019/20 year.
-Currently there are 2 vacancies.
+There were 19 Board Members on the Corporation Board during the 2020/21 year, with one resignation.
+Currently, there are no vacancies.